-The first ranking event in Austria will be a mixed bag of players right up and down the rankings list after several more stars fell by the wayside in the second round of the European Masters qualifiers.
+The first ranking event in Austria will be a mixed bag of players right up and down the rankings list after several more stars fell by the wayside in the second round of the qualifiers.

 Mark Allen was thrashed 5-0 by Lu Ning, Shaun Murphy fell in a 5-2 reverse to Alfie Burden, while Stuart Bingham was pipped in a decider against Liang Wenbo.

 Jack Lisowski, a runner-up in Glasgow on Sunday, suffered a similar fate as he fought back from 4-0 behind to Jackson Page only to lose the deciding frame.

 Ryan Day, Tom Ford, Matthew Selt, and Noppon Saengkham were other higher ranked players to exit in the preliminaries at the Barnsley Metrodome.

 However, there was joy for former world champion Mark Williams, Neil Robertson, and Graeme Dott.

 Williams has taken a lot of time away from the game of late, skipping three tournaments in the last few weeks, and his patience was rewarded with a 5-0 drubbing of Eden Sharav.